smjonas/inc-rename.nvim/README.md

-  hl_group = "Substitute", -- the highlight group used for highlighting the identifier's new name preview_empty_name = false, -- whether an empty new name should be previewed; if false the command preview will be cancelled instead show_message = true, -- whether to display a `Renamed m instances in n files` message after a rename operation post_hook = nil, -- callback to run after renaming, receives the result table (from LSP handler) as an argument }
+  hl_group = "Substitute", -- the highlight group used for highlighting the identifier's new name preview_empty_name = false, -- whether an empty new name should be previewed; if false the command preview will be cancelled instead show_message = true, -- whether to display a `Renamed m instances in n files` message after a rename operation input_buffer_type = nil, -- the type of the external input buffer to use (the only supported value is currently "dressing") post_hook = nil, -- callback to run after renaming, receives the result table (from LSP handler) as an argument }
 ```